Ajou-Khronies/OpenVG_1.1_Spec/chapter09.md

 The `VG_TILE_FILL` condition specifies that pixels outside the bounds of the sourceimage should be taken as the color `VG_TILE_FILL_COLOR`.
 The color is expressed asa non-premultiplied sRGBA color and alpha value.
 Values outside the [0, 1] range areinterpreted as the nearest endpoint of the range.

 The `VG_TILE_PAD` condition specifies that pixels outside the bounds of the sourceimage should be taken as having the same color as the closest edge pixel of the sourceimage.
-That is, a pixel (x, y) has the same value as the image pixel (max(0, min(x, widthâ€“ 1)), max(0, min(y, height â€“ 1))).
+That is, a pixel (x, y) has the same value as the image pixel (max(0, min(x, width - 1)), max(0, min(y, height - 1))).

 The `VG_TILE_REPEAT` condition specifies that the source image should be repeatedindefinitely in all directions.
-That is, a pixel (x, y) has the same value as the image pixel(x mod width, y mod height) where the operator â€˜a mod bâ€™ returns a value between 0 and(b â€“ 1) such that a = k*b + (a mod b) for some integer k.
+That is, a pixel (x, y) has the same value as the image pixel(x mod width, y mod height) where the operator ''a mod b'' returns a value between 0 and(b - 1) such that a = k*b + (a mod b) for some integer k.

 The `VG_TILE_REFLECT` condition specifies that the source image should be reflectedindefinitely in all directions.
-That is, a pixel (x, y) has the same value as the image pixel(xâ€™, yâ€™) where:
+That is, a pixel (x, y) has the same value as the image pixel(x'', y'') where:

 $$
 x' =